 Seriously that’s all the supplies you need!
 Anything extra, like decorative pieces to mix in through the arch, is just a bonus and can be customized to any theme.
 The best part about this balloon arch?
 No helium is required!

-First, blow up the balloons, which be easily done with your mouth.
-(I’ve never had luck with those little balloon pumps!)
+First, blow up the balloons.
+Sure you can do it with your mouth but I promise you’ll thank me for the cheap investment in an electric balloon pump!
 If you’re planning to do it the night before a party, blow them slightly larger than you think as latex balloons don’t hold their air very long.
 Also note that you don’t want the balloons too big for your arch!
 Smaller balloons, and different sized balloons really do look best in this fun party decoration.